biolab/orange2/source/orangeplot/README.txt

 = Compilation =

+If you use GNU Make, it's enough to just call 'make' from the orangeplot directory

 Follow the standard CMake instructions to compile orangeplot:
  1.a) Use the CMake GUI, and load the orangeplot directory from there.
 	The build directory must be a new or empty directory, and is usually called build and placed inside the source directory.